utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

 ### “Course Materials” and “Supplementary Course Materials”

 In UTOL, all materials are managed as “course materials”.
-Each individual material is called a “supplementary course materials”, and these are grouped together at regular intervals to form the “course materials”.
+Each individual material is called a “supplementary course materials”, and these are grouped together to form the “course materials”.
 Settings such as the publication period and publication targets can be set for each “course material”.

 The “course materials” can be divided into sections for each class (e.g. “1st Lecture Materials (4/6)”) or for each group of content (e.g. “Criminal Procedure Law-related Materials”).
 Furthermore, using the “[label function](/en/utol/lecturers/settings/#label)”, you can also manage the “course materials” by attaching labels (e.g. “For 1st year students”) that are common for assignments and tests.